tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Administrator-Tools.md

   </tr>
   <tr>
    <td>Intents</td>
    <td>Widget intents build on OWF’s publish/subscribe functionality by allowing users to choose the widget that will use its data.
 Intents explain the intention for the widget.
-This binding capability enables two widgets to enhance each other’s functionality. <br> *Note: Only developers can modify intents via the widget’s descriptor file; instructions are available in the OWF Developer’s Guide.*</td>
+This binding capability enables two widgets to enhance each other’s functionality. <br> <i>Note: Only developers can modify intents via the widget’s descriptor file; instructions are available in the OWF Developer’s Guide.</i></td>
    <td>Widget Editor, Intents Tab</td>
   </tr>
   <tr>